TOWN CALENDAR

 There are approximately 105 lakes plus a major portion of the Turtle-Flambeau Flowage (13,545 acres) within the town boundaries.
 The Turtle and Flambeau rivers flow into the Turtle Flambeau Flowage, the sixth largest body of water in the state of Wisconsin.

-Mercer is known for the natural beauty of its surroundings, offering tension free lifestyles for all ages, recreation trails, an excellent school system, library, medical facilities, grocery and other retail stores.
+Mercer is known for the natural beauty of its surroundings, offering tension free lifestyles for all ages, recreation trails, library, medical facilities, grocery and other retail stores, park with baseball/basketball/tennis/pickleball courts and a school.
 Mercer’s “northwoods character” and lake country ambiance continues to draw an increasing number of permanent residents and visitors each year.